facebook/create-react-app/packages/react-scripts/template/README.md

 If the `proxy` option is **not** flexible enough for you, you can get direct access to the Express app instance and hook up your own proxy middleware.

+You can use this feature in conjunction with the `proxy` property in `package.json`, but it is recommended you consolidate all of your logic into `src/setupTests.js`.

 First, install `http-proxy-middleware` using npm or Yarn:

 ```bash